theuntoldapps/theuntoldapps.github.io/_posts/2020-07-31-getting-started-with-nodejs-backend-development.md

 Now you can see that, output is changing as the relative path is changing.
 If you give anything other than `/html`, `/plain` and `/json`, it will show "Sorry, this page is not available".

 You can see that `<h1>Demo Page</h1>` is not rendered as html when we explicitly specified `Content-Type: text/plain`.

-`json` is the most used format for building backend APIs with node.js.

 But this is not how the production code is written for the backend APIs.
 Libraries such as [Express](https://expressjs.com/) are widely used, which allows us to write robust and secure code.